F2006/nagios-blitz-alert-notification/README.md

 # Nagios Blitz Alert push notification

-Inspired by the Slack Nagios plugin to send Nagios alerts to Slac, here is a Nagios plugin to send push notification alerts to Blitz Alert (http://www.blitzalert.me/)
+Inspired by the Slack Nagios plugin to send Nagios alerts to Slack,

+This Nagios plugin is used to send push notification alerts to Blitz Alert (http://www.blitzalert.me/)

 ## Setup